ufal/atrium-alto-postprocess/README.md

 └── ...
 ```
 ---
-### ▶ Step 4: Classify Page Text Quality & Language
+### ▶️ Step 4: Classify Page Text Quality & Language 🗂️

 This is a key ⌛ time-consuming step that analyzes the text quality of each page,
-line-by-line, counting lines of defined types, to filter out OCR noise.
+line-by-line, counting lines of defined types, to filter out OCR noise 🔇.

 It uses the [FastText language identification model](https://huggingface.co/facebook/fasttext-language-identification) 😊
 and perplexity scores from [distilGPT2](https://huggingface.co/distilbert/distilgpt2) 😊 to detect noise [^2] [^6].